svenpaulsen/node-ts3sdk-client/README.md

 ### Callbacks

-To register a callback to an event triggered by the TeamSpeak 3 CliebtLib, use the `on` method:
+To register a callback to an event triggered by the TeamSpeak 3 ClientLib, use the `on` method:

 ```javascript
 ts3client.on('onConnectStatusChangeEvent', function(schID, status, errno)